Calligrafismo: Main characteristics

 The dominant feature in this heterogeneous corpus of films is the desire to compete with cinema on a European level by affirming the expressive autonomy of cinema with respect to the other arts and, at the same time, the possibility of comparing it on an equal footing with them through a style that can merge and contaminate the different artistic and expressive languages.

-The result is a formally complex cinema, capable of recalling numerous cultural tendencies and, at the same time, of harmonizing them in a complete expressive form through formal attention, the re-evaluation of the "artisanal" character of cinema, debased in the period of the cinema of "Telefoni Bianchi".
-Many highly experienced technicians will collaborate on these films, including operators Massimo Terzano, Ubaldo Arata and Carlo Montuori and set designers Virgilio Marchi, Gino Carlo Sensani and Antonio Valente.
+The result is a formally complex cinema, capable of recalling numerous cultural tendencies and, at the same time, of harmonizing them in a complete expressive form through formal attention, the re-evaluation of the "artisanal" character of cinema, debased in the period of the cinema of Telefoni Bianchi.
+Many highly experienced technicians will collaborate on these films, including operators Massimo Terzano, Ubaldo Arata, and Carlo Montuori, and set designers Virgilio Marchi, Gino Carlo Sensani, and Antonio Valente.

-The main literary references are those of 19th century fiction, mainly Italian (from Antonio Fogazzaro to Emilio De Marchi), Russian and French.
-Writers such as Corrado Alvaro, Ennio Flaiano, Emilio Cecchi, Francesco Pasinetti, Vitaliano Brancati, Mario Bonfantini and Umberto Barbaro collaborate on the films.
-On the visual side, the calligraphy refers to the Tuscan Macchiaioli, the Pre-Raphaelites and the Symbolists.
-In this sense, the influence of contemporary French cinema is dominant, in particular of poetic realism and the works of Jean Renoir, Marcel Carné and Julien Duvivier, but also of the American and German.
+The main literary references are those of 19th-century fiction, mainly Italian (from Antonio Fogazzaro to Emilio De Marchi), Russian, and French.
+Writers such as Corrado Alvaro, Ennio Flaiano, Emilio Cecchi, Francesco Pasinetti, Vitaliano Brancati, Mario Bonfantini, and Umberto Barbaro collaborate on the films.
+On the visual side, the calligraphy refers to the Tuscan Macchiaioli, the Pre-Raphaelites, and the symbolists.
+In this sense, the influence of contemporary French cinema is dominant, in particular of poetic realism and the works of Jean Renoir, Marcel Carné, and Julien Duvivier, but also of the American and German.

 Unlike French poetic realism and Italian neorealism, the films of this brief trend have no realist vocation or social commitment.
 The main interest remains the formal care and the richness of cultural references enclosed in a cinema capable of enhancing the professionalism of each production component.
 Calligrafismo does not lead to innovations in the production system, but raises its quality and reveals the ambitions of a new generation of authors interested in overcoming the narrow limits of fascist culture.
-The critics of the time branded this trend as unrealistic and superficial (specially coining the expression "calligraphism"); later, starting from the 1960s, this reductive judgment was corrected.
+The critics of the time branded this trend as unrealistic and superficial (specially coining the expression calligrafismo); later, starting from the 1960s, this reductive judgment was corrected.